MariyamShakoor/data-analyst-mariyam/Project 2/Readme.md

 ---

 ### ✅ **Project Description**
 This phase continues the implementation of the AWS-based Data Analytics Platform (DAP) using the City of Vancouver’s 2024 Multi-Year Capital Project Budget requests and Capital Expenditure Budget dataset.
-Following the initial ingestion, cleaning, profiling, and cataloging of data, Phase 2 expands the platform with in-depth **data analysis**, **security**, **governance**, **monitoring**, and **cost optimization**.
-These components enable stakeholders to extract insights, enforce control, ensure compliance, and optimize operational costs.
+Following the initial ingestion, descriptive analysis, data wrangling and cataloging of data.

 ---